sneal/vagrant-chefconfig/README.md

 # Vagrant-ChefConfig

-This [Vagrant](http://www.vagrantup.com/) plugin allows you to automatically bring in the chef gem into Vagrant and configure and access ChefConfig from your Vagrantfile.
-This plugin will automatically read your knife.rb which you can then access via ChefConfig.
+This [Vagrant](http://www.vagrantup.com/) plugin allows you to automatically configure all your Chef client provisioner blocks from your host's knife.rb.
+Just install the plugin and use the chef-client provisioners in Vagrant.
+That's it.

 ## Installation